msteffan/fundamentals/01_know_your_computer/03_typeform_commands.md

 > Try again!

-What directory does `..` refer to?:
+What directory does `..` refer to?
   - [ ] Your home directory
   - [ ] The directory you are in
   - [x] The parent of the directory you are in